Service Trust¶

 Corporate Google Drive (sensitive but controlled)¶

-Your organization's Drive — you control what's in it, but the contents are confidential.
+Your org's Drive — you control what's in it, but the contents are confidential.

 [services.gdrive]